Kopano-dev/konnect/README.md

 is based on cookies.

 All backends require certain general parameters to be present.
-Create a  RSA key-pair and provide the provide key file with the `--key` parameter.
-If you skip this, Konnect will create a key pair on startup.
+Create a  RSA key-pair and provide the key file with the `--key` parameter.
+If you skip this, Konnect will create a random non-persistent key pair on startup.

 To encrypt certain values, Konnect needs a secure key.
 Create a hex-key with `openssl rand -hex 32` and provide it with via the `--secret` parameter.

+## URL endpoints

+Take a look at `Caddyfile.example` on the URL endpoints provided by Konnect and how to expose them through a TLS proxy.

+The base URL of the frontend proxy is what will become the value of the `--iss` parameter when starting up Konnect and needs to TLS encrypted (https://).

 ### Kopano Webapp backend (Cookie backend)